-The GCSE English course consists of:
+The GCSE English Language course consists of:

-Students are assessed on:
+Students are assessed on their ability to :-

 Enrichment (Duke of Edinburgh Award Accredited)

-Students undertake two extended sessions each week under the ‘Enrichment’ umbrella.
+Students undertake two sessions each week under the ‘Enrichment’ umbrella.
 These sessions are similar in focus, content and style to extra-curricular sessions which have proved successful in grammar school settings and more recently, in mainstream comprehensive settings.
 They are designed to spark new areas of interest for our students and to provide them with a challenging, non-academic programme of development.

 The programme is accredited via the Duke of Edinburgh Award at Bronze Level – students can earn module awards and take this further at post-16.
 The Duke of Edinburgh Award has previously been voted the most valuable alternative award by some of Britain’s top employers – click here for further information.

-The programme of study is four lessons per week which covers Number, Algebra, Geometry, Measures, Statistics and Probability.
+The programme of study is four lessons per week which covers Number, Algebra, Ratio and Proportion, Geometry and Measures and finally, Statistics and Probability.
+Students are also given the opportunity to develop their ‘Functional Maths’ skills by working on real-life problems.
 Application of appropriate methods and Interpretation in order to solve problems is also included.
-Students have the opportunity to enter GCSE Mathematics (Edexcel linear specification A) and/or Entry Level Certificate in Mathematics (Edexcel).
+Students have the opportunity to enter GCSE Mathematics (Edexcel specification 1MA1) and/or Entry Level Certificate in Mathematics (Edexcel).
 Students are also entered for Maths Functional Skills (Edexcel) online test.
-Lessons generally follow the 3 part structure with differentiated work and a variety of teaching and assessment methods used.
+Lessons are differentiated to meet the students need and a variety of teaching and assessment methods used.

-Study Skills across all year groups for one lesson per week.
-The sessions look to both address any fundamental gaps in learning and broaden each student’s academic skills.
+All students access study skills lessons during the course of a week.
+The sessions address both fundamental gaps in learning and broaden each student’s academic skills.